Food Cost Control: Complete Guide for SA Restaurants

 Without a clear view of your food cost percentage, you’re flying blind.
 You might assume you’re profitable because the till is busy, only to discover at month-end that rising ingredient prices and hidden waste have eroded your margin.
 The good news: food cost is one of the few levers you can pull directly.
 Labour, rent, and utilities are largely fixed in the short term; what you spend on ingredients, how you portion it, and how much you waste are all within your control.

-This guide gives you everything you need to calculate, track, and reduce food costs in your restaurant: the formulas, the benchmarks, and the practical strategies that work in the SA market.
-We’ll cover how to calculate food cost percentage step-by-step, how to cost individual recipes with precision, and how to use South Africa’s current inflation data to make smarter menu and buying decisions.
-Whether you run a full-service restaurant, a fast-food outlet, or a café, mastering food cost control is non-negotiable for long-term survival.
+This guide covers the formulas, benchmarks, and practical strategies that work in the SA market: how to calculate food cost percentage step-by-step, cost individual recipes with precision, and use South Africa’s current inflation data for smarter menu and buying decisions.
+Whether you run a full-service restaurant, fast-food outlet, or café, mastering food cost control is non-negotiable for long-term survival.

 What Is Food Cost Percentage and Why It Matters